gruns/ImmortalDB/README.md

 For example, clearing cookies is a common user action, even for relatively non-technical users.
 And browsers will unceremoniously [delete](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Browser_storage_limits_and_eviction_criteria#LRU_policy)
-IndexedDB, LocalStorage, and/or SessionStorage without warning.
+IndexedDB, LocalStorage, and/or SessionStorage without warning under storage pressure.

 IronDB is resilient in the face of such events.